staggeredsix/workbench-example-agentic-rag-ollama/README.md

 Use these details if you want to modify the application, e.g. by configuring prompts, adding your own endpoints, changing the Gradio app or whatever else occurs to you.

 1. Set up a Linux box with an NVIDIA GPU and Docker.
-2. Deploy an Ollama container or an NVIDIA NIM on that host.
+2. Deploy an Ollama container on that host.
 3. Configure the chat app to use the self-hosted endpoint.